White Furniture Company: The Panama Canal contracts

-In 1906, under the command of Chief Engineer John Frank Stevens, hundreds of new building were built in Panama.
+In 1906, under the command of Chief Engineer John Frank Stevens, hundreds of new buildings were built in Panama.
 These buildings were created to house army engineers and canal workers constructing the Panama Canal.
 The US government was in need of furniture for both enlisted men and American officers in Panama, and the bulk of the contracts was awarded to Whites.
 A local newspaper reported, "The first installment of furniture for the Panama Canal, contracted for the government with the White Furniture Company.
 This train of cars was handsomely placarded, each car bearing a 20-foot banner worded 'FROM THE WHITE FURNITURE CO., MEBANE, N.C., FOR U.S. GOVERNMENT, PANAMA CANAL,' and then the company trademark, 'The White Line Guarantees Satisfaction.'"

 This was the first time a government contract of this type had been awarded to a 'southern factory'.
 A total of 58 boxcars was whipped from North Carolina to the Panama Canal.

 Just one year after being awarded the Panama contracts, in 1907, White Furniture Company was awarded "Best manufacturer of American furniture" at the Jamestown Exhibition.
 (A World's Fair celebration during the 300th anniversary of the founding of the Jamestown Settlement.)